mengomarlene/opti4Abq/README.md

 The following Python modules are used: scipy.optimize, subprocess, numpy, and importlib if run with Python 2.7

-Documentation available as submodule in ./opti4AbqDoc can also be found at https://www.overleaf.com/read/wmdrgnxkpghd
+Documentation available in ./opti4AbqDoc can also be found at https://www.overleaf.com/read/wmdrgnxkpghd